There is a minimum of 3 participants and a maximum of 6 participants per course. Cost is $385 per person.

 A final debrief includes a knowledge quiz to test student comprehension and to give feedback to instructors on instructional tools.
 Students are encouraged and counseled on how to apply the skills learned and told that no course can fully guarantee safety, either during or after course completion.
-A link is made to a future AIARE 2 course.

 Student Learning Outcomes

 At the end of the AIARE 1 course the student should be able to:

 - Plan and prepare for travel in avalanche terrain.

 - Describe a basic framework for making decisions in avalanche terrain.

 - Learn and apply effective companion rescue.